 Some scam emails may seem innocuous, only asking you to reply with a few personal details such as your name and date of birth, but if you were to send this information it would flag to the scammers that you might be open to disclosing further, more important information with a little more coercion.

-Cell Phone Scams: You receive a text message from an unknown number saying that you have won a Powerball prize, and that you need to call the number back to arrange claiming the money.
+Cell Phone Scams: You receive a Powerball scam text message from an unknown number saying that you have won a prize, and that you need to call the number back to arrange claiming the money.
 If you do call, you may find yourself on the phone to a premium rate service and facing a steep phone bill.
 The premium rate service has been set up by the scammer so they can make money from you just for calling, even if they cannot convince you to give up personal or financial information.
 If you receive a Powerball winner text message, it is a scam – keep in mind whether you actually bought a ticket and matched the numbers.

 Social Media Scams: You receive a message on Facebook, Twitter or another platform telling you that your account was selected to win a Powerball prize, and that you need to follow a specific link to make a claim.
 You are told that you need to act as soon as possible to receive the winnings, but after paying the "fees" necessary, the funds will never appear.